 “I’m a little bit worried about those guys and women being over there right now,” he said.
 “I’m afraid they’re going to be misused outside of their objectives.”

-Vaughn noted that, like many Marines, the 82nd is a rapid-deployment force whose mission is often to seize and hold targets such as airports or shipping centers like Iran’s Kharg Island, an oil export facility.
+Vaughn noted that, like the Marines, the 82nd is a rapid-deployment force whose mission is often to seize and hold targets such as airports or shipping centers like Iran’s Kharg Island, an oil export facility.
 Once deployed on the ground, he said, the forces would be at the mercy of an unclear mission and become an easy target for Iranian drones and missiles.

 Vaughn said he recently went skiing with four other veterans, and all were worried about an endless war in the Middle East.